kachristensen/Current-Dnd-Campaigns/Session Notes/17 -  Maghaven I (8-10-25).md

 > After a night with Valindra of resting and bathing,
 > We headed downstairs for breakfast while waiting
 > For the others to join us, though in doing so
+> Conversed with Taryn to learn and know
+>
 >

 ## Notes